+If you’re looking for an acoustic guitar that can be used by both beginners and advanced strummers, this one will interest you.
 The award-winning Seagull S6 Original is said to be a great piece that best represents the brand.
 It has been recognised for its classic allure and design.

 It’s built with a pressure-tested cedar top and a left-handed silver leaf maple neck for accessible playing.
 It also features a semi-gloss finish for a simple yet attractive look.

 To ensure durability, it’s built with combined tonewoods that’ll last for a long time.
 We particularly liked the proportions of the guitar in our hands.

 - Classic style

 There were customers who shared that the sound can be too vibrant for some but they still recommended the Seagull S6 Original to new players.
 The GuitarJunky blog wrote this verdict in their review:

 “At such an affordable price, you are getting something far more worthy than what’s paid for.
 It has a host of quality features from its exceptional sound, durability, unique construction, and the playability for beginner and advanced guitarists Regardless of what your skill level, you will enjoy the acoustics of the Seagull S6, making it a worthy investment without breaking the bank.”